JoinCODED/RJSDemo7-Mobx/README.md

   >
 ```

+When clicking, nothing changes.
+That is because these components are not observers yet.

-12. Add observer in components 1 and 2:
+11. Add observer in components 1 and 2:

 ```javascript
 import { observer } from "mobx-react";